jsmienk/BDCSH/REPORT.md

 We need to find the most favourite artist of every user by combining the user's name, their history and track info.
 This requires a solution using two rounds of mapreduce.

-Combining play history and names.

-Combining play history and artists.

-Reducing names and artists to the most favourite artist per user.

 ##### 1.1.4 Mapper 1

+The first mapper combines data from `playhistory.csv` and `tracks.csv` to provide the artist names and listen counts.

 ```python
 def mapper():